 PromptTrace is not trying to out-market Gandalf or replace a professional cert.
 Its wedge is honest and specific:

-- You see the whole prompt stack.
+- You inspect the assembled prompt layers.
 Nearly every game here is a deliberate black box — you guess at the defenses.
-PromptTrace's Context Trace shows the exact system prompt, retrieved data, tool calls, and guards behind every response, so you learn why an attack works, not just that it did.
+PromptTrace's Context Trace exposes the assembled prompt layers and defenses available to players, such as system instructions, retrieved context, tool calls, and guards, so you can investigate why an attack works, not just that it did.
+Challenge secrets and sensitive values may be redacted.

 - Breadth and structure.
 Instead of one repeated mechanic, there are 10 labs across five modules (bare LLM, RAG, tools, defenses, agentic) plus a 17-level Gauntlet CTF.